 You can get CC on your work at specific groups, forums, from other creatives or you can use a service specialized to help you understand the strengths and weaknesses of your work and provide you with the action plan or tips that you can instantly utilize to improve your skillset and create valuable tools for your business.

-At my Portfolio Basics & Review session in addition to the method of portfolio-making, you can also get my honest review and suggestions for improvement regarding your portfolio.
+At a 1-on-1 Portfolio Basics & Review session, in addition to the method of portfolio-making, you can also get my honest review and suggestions for improvement regarding your portfolio.
 If you need to get detailed feedback on a single image, then the Image Feedback Certificate is something that worth checking out too!